petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 Furthermore,
 it's a lot easier to productize an algorithm when you have a working reference implementation, even if it's going to be rewritten.
-In fact,
+Personally,
-I'd much rather start with a working collection of one-off scripts than a half-baked general purpose tool.
+I'd much rather start with a working collection of one-off scripts wrapped up into a single command than a half-baked general purpose tool.

 {% include figure.html
 src="/images/single-button/matlab-fail.png"